jonit-dev/zod-to-schema/README.md

 Convert Zod schemas to Mongoose and Prisma schemas while maintaining type safety and relationships.

+## Why?

+When building TypeScript applications with MongoDB or PostgreSQL, you often need to:

+1. Define your data models
+2. Set up validation
+3. Create TypeScript interfaces
+4. Configure your database schema

+This usually leads to:

+- Duplicate code between your validation layer and database schema
+- Potential inconsistencies between TypeScript types and runtime validation
+- Manual work to keep everything in sync

+This library solves these problems by:

+- Using Zod as a single source of truth for your data models
+- Automatically generating both Mongoose and Prisma schemas
+- Maintaining type safety throughout your application
+- Eliminating the need to manually sync validation rules with database schemas

 ## Features

 - 🔄 Convert Zod schemas to: